 Instructions

-• Stir for about 2 minutes, then reduce the heat and simmer for 15 to 20 minutes, or until the rice is tender.
+• Cook, uncovered, for 15 to 20 minutes, stirring occasionally, until the rice is tender.

-• While the rice cooks, whisk the egg whites until frothy and beginning to thicken.
+• While the rice cooks, whisk the egg whites in a medium bowl until frothy and beginning to thicken.

-• Add the yolks and whisk together until light and creamy.
+• Add the egg yolks and whisk until fully blended and light in color.

-• While continuing to whisk, slowly drizzle in about 1/2 cup of the simmering broth, then whisk in the lemon juice.
+• While whisking constantly, slowly drizzle about 1/2 cup of the hot broth into the egg mixture to temper it, then whisk in the lemon juice.

-• Stir in the lemon zest and season to taste with salt and pepper.
+• Stir in the lemon zest and season with salt and freshly ground black pepper to taste.

-• Garnish with fresh herbs if desired and serve immediately.
+• Garnish with fresh dill or parsley if desired and serve immediately.

 Notes